 Thanks to a process called osmosis, salt drains the water out of certain oral bacteria, essentially neutralizing it.
 This antibacterial quality makes saltwater a useful tool for fighting tooth pain and reducing inflammation.

 To ease your tooth pain, mix half a teaspoon of salt into a glass of water and swish for thirty seconds.
-This method is an excellent way to manage pain caused by oral infections, ulcers, or tooth extractions.
+This method is an excellent way to manage pain caused by oral infections, ulcers, or tooth extractions and dentures.

 2. Baking Soda